ericmok/django-grunt-boilerplate-v1/README.md

 ### Workflow Example:

-Add files to assets folder in accordance to directory structure
+Add files to assets/ folder in accordance to directory structure.

-When **developing**:
+When developing:
-- Terminal 1: `grunt django`  > Occasionally restart command to run tests and run server
+- Terminal 1: `grunt django`  > Occasionally restart this command to run tests and run server
-- Terminal 2: `grunt dev`  > Recompiles whenever changes are made to js/less
+- Terminal 2: `grunt dev`  > This watches js/less files and recompiles whenever changes are made

 **Occasionally**:
 If you added images to your assets/images/**/ folder: